mbwong/mbwong.github.com/_posts/2011-12-04-know-any-good-company-blogs-about-data.md

 title: Know any good company blogs about data?
 layout: post
 ---
+# Know any good company blogs about data?

 Last week, my friend Dave and I chatted about emergence of web 2.0 companies like Google and Facebook that sit on so much data containing potential insights about human behavior and society.